rhinobase/raftyui/apps/docs/app/docs/components/dialog/page.md

 ## AsChild

-Our Button component is forwarded within the Alert Dialog Trigger component, enabling you to utilize all button props in the trigger.
+Our Button component is forwarded within the Dialog Trigger component, enabling you to utilize all button props in the trigger.
 Additionally, if you wish to use your own trigger, you can use the `asChild` prop.

 {% example name="dialog:asChild" /%}